How to Be Inclusive in the Workplace: A Guide to Diversity

 Why Creating an Inclusive Workplace Matters

 Inclusive workplaces are more successful than work environments that lack diverse employees.
-According to the Harvard Business Review, a company with an inclusive workplace culture is more likely to report a boost in market share due to sufficient employee engagement.
+According to the Harvard Business Review, a company with an inclusive corporate culture is more likely to report a boost in market share due to sufficient employee engagement.

 Employees feel more secure and accepted in a diverse workplace that promotes open dialogue and inclusive cultures.
 They feel less anxious in their interactions with others and have a greater sense of belonging, ultimately contributing to their overall well being and satisfaction with life.